pittar-demos/inference-server-demo/README.md

 RedHatAI/granite-3.1-8b-instruct-quantized.w4a16
 ```

 This pipeline will take a few minutes, as it is downloading the Granite LLM from Huggingface.
 When it's done (green) you can deploy Red Hat AI Inference Server.

+## Run Your Model

-This will create a standard `Deployment` using the Nvidia version of the Red Hat supported vLLM image (Red Hat AI Inference Server) that serves the model that you just downloaded to the `models` PVC.
+ This next step will create a standard `Deployment` using the Nvidia version of the Red Hat supported vLLM image (Red Hat AI Inference Server) that serves the model that you just downloaded to the `models` PVC.
 It also creates a `Service` and a `Route` so the model can be accessed.

 ```
 oc apply -k manifests/inferenceserver